Skip to main content

 If you wish to apply for an authorisation of a cannabidiol (CBD) product, you can find more information in our CBD guidance and the novel food application guidance.

-For other queries, including imports and registering a food business, please read our business guidance and submit an online enquiry if you require further assistance.
+For other queries, including imports and registering a food business, please read our guidance for food businesses and submit an online enquiry if you require further assistance.

 Detailed information for each regulated product type